Literature: The Pentagon War

 - Info Dump: And how.

 - Insufficiently Advanced Alien: When Centaurians first encountered us primitive, backwards humans, they had already harnessed the power of controlled proton fusion in the QC&C reactor, and built interstellar Ramscoops that conquered the drag problem.
 Yet, they'd never even thought of computers or nuclear weapons.
+The last one, at least, can be explained by their homeworld lacking in a large supply of fissionable material.
+Thus, the idea of a nuclear chain reaction never entered their minds.

 - Interplanetary Voyage: Linked Hyper Holes have turned interstellar voyages into little more than interplanetary trips, and nuclear fusion engines have turned interplanetary voyages into jaunts lasting only a few days.